khalaimovda/shopview/README.md

 docker-compose run --rm db-init
 ```

-Main page with product catalog will be available at `http://127.0.0.1:8080/products`
+- Main page with product catalog will be available at `http://127.0.0.1:8080/products`
+- Swagger for payment service API will be available at: `http://127.0.0.1:8081/swagger-ui.html`